Kansas City Chiefs vs. Los Angeles Rams Odds, Analysis, NFL Betting Pick

 The Rams racked up 456 yards of total offense and forced the only turnover of the game, which the Los Angeles offense promptly turned into a touchdown.

-Los Angeles has now out-gained eight of its last nine opponents, and hit the 30-point mark eight out of 10 games this season.
+Los Angeles has now outgained eight of its last nine opponents and hit the 30-point mark eight out of 10 games this season.

-With that 9-1 mark the Rams lead the Saints by a half-game in the battle for the best record in the NFC.
+With that 9-1 mark, the Rams lead the Saints by a half-game in the battle for the best record in the NFC.

 Smart betting pick